 This plant is a form of Eriophyllum lanatum whose genome seems very diverse and plastic, hybridizing with other 'species' of Eriophyllum, so the pictures online are going to vary.
 But it is a nice little perennial with little bouquets of yellow daisies that the butterflies like.

-Eriophyllum lanatum grandiflorum is great for a butterfly garden.
+Eriophyllum lanatum var. grandiflorum is great for a butterfly garden.

-Eriophyllum lanatum grandiflorum's foliage color is green and type is stressdeciduous.
+Foliage of Eriophyllum lanatum var. grandiflorum has color green and is stressdeciduous.

-Communities for Eriophyllum lanatum grandiflorum:Chaparral, Valley Grassland, Yellow Pine Forest and Central Oak Woodland.
+Communities for Eriophyllum lanatum var. grandiflorum:Chaparral, Valley Grassland, Yellow Pine Forest and Central Oak Woodland.